08 Nov Alzheimer’s Disease: Time to Take a Closer Look

-Research is also being conducted towards creating an Alzheimer’s vaccine.
-Unlike other vaccines, which are given prior to the contraction of a disease, the Alzheimer’s vaccine would be given to people who have already been diagnosed with Alzheimer’s.
-Its function would be to train the body to attack the compounds that lead to brain problems.
+Research is being conducted on creating an Alzheimer’s vaccine.
+Unlike other vaccines, given prior to the contraction of a disease, the Alzheimer’s vaccine would be given to people who have already been diagnosed.
+Its function would be to train the body to attack the compounds that lead to brain issues.
 Recent trials of this vaccine were stopped, however, when several of the participants had severe side effects, including swelling of the brain.

-Other promising areas of research towards an Alzheimer’s cure lies with the cholesterol-reducing drugs known as Statins.
+Other promising areas of research towards an Alzheimer’s cure lie with the cholesterol-reducing drugs known as statins.
 They have been shown in several observational studies to have positive effects on cognitive functioning, but this has not yet been proven through experimental research.
 Similarly, NSAIDs, such as acetaminophen and aspirin, have been shown to have some effect but more research is required.

 Experimental Alzheimer’s Research